mgierada/lazydocker.nvim/README.md

 ## 💻 Installation

 Make sure you have `lazydocker` up and running.
-The in-depth installing walkthrough is perfectly described in that [here](https://github.com/jesseduffield/lazydocker).
+The in-depth installing walkthrough is perfectly described in [here](https://github.com/jesseduffield/lazydocker).

 For a quick start: